Rabia-Shafiq/R_Programming/Quiz_1.md

 Question 4
 ----------
-If I execute the expression x <- 4 in R, what is the class of the object 'x' as determined by the `class()' function?
+If I execute the expression x <- 4 in R, what is the class of the object 'x' as determined by the 'class()' function?

 ### Answer
 numeric